ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ### Lite plan
 {: #lite-plan}

 The Lite plan is free, and is designed for development and evaluation purposes. {{site.data.keyword.cloudant_short_notm}}'s full functionality is included, but Lite plan instances have a fixed amount of provisioned throughput capacity and data storage.
-The provisioned throughput capacity is fixed at 20 lookups/sec, 10 writes/sec, and 5 queries/sec, and data storage is capped at 1 GB.
+The provisioned throughput capacity is fixed at 20 reads/sec, 10 writes/sec, and 5 global queries/sec, and data storage is capped at 1 GB.

 Storage usage is checked daily.
 If you exceed your 1-GB storage limit, requests to the {{site.data.keyword.cloudant_short_notm}} instance receive a
 402 status code with the error message, "Account has exceeded its data usage quota.
 An upgrade to a paid plan is required."